mardatade/2025-10-08_Clean-Code_Workshop/README.md

 - A prior [MarDATA course on Software Testing](https://github.com/mardatade/Course-Software-Testing) including a set of slides.

+- [The Turing Way](https://book.the-turing-way.org/) online book which, among other topics, covers code quality for reproducible research.

 -  Talk by David Beazley: [The problem with the problem](https://youtu.be/t-IUY6QrJyU)

 - Talk by Rich Hickey: [Simple made easy](https://youtu.be/SxdOUGdseq4) about (hidden) complexity